microsoftgraph/msgraph-sdk-powershell/README.md

 # Microsoft Graph PowerShell SDK (alpha)
-The Microsoft Graph Powershell SDK is a collection of PowerShell modules that contain cmdlets for calling Microsoft Graph.
+The Microsoft Graph PowerShell SDK is a collection of PowerShell modules that contain cmdlets for calling Microsoft Graph.

 ## Installing the Microsoft.Graph.Beta Module

-In the future, the modules will be published to the PowerShellGallery, however in the short term they are hosted on our own nuget feed.
-Use the following commands to register Repository and then install the Microsoft Graph Beta module from there.
+In the future, the modules will be published to the PowerShell Gallery, however in the short term they are hosted on our own nuget feed.
+Use the following commands to register repository and then install the `Microsoft.Graph.Beta` module from there.

 ```ps
 Register-PSRepository `